WebGoat/WebGoat/platformQuickStarts/GCP/GKE-Docker/README.md

 - `gcloud components install kubectl`

 Then you just run:
-`gcloud container clusters get-credentials owaspbasiccluster --zone us-central1-b --project PROJECTNAME`
+- `gcloud container clusters get-credentials owaspbasiccluster --zone us-central1-b --project PROJECTNAME`

 ## Deploy WebGoat Deployment

-Time to deploy the latest DockerImage for WebGoat
+Time to deploy the latest DockerImage for WebGoat!

 Let's First Make a namespace for this: